Skip to content

 1. Commission Scenarios When Mortgage Loan is Federally Insured

-As to real estate commission splits with a party who is a licensee (buyer or seller) in a transaction in a federally-insured loan scenario, commission is not allowed under RESPA — unless the party actually does work required of a Bureau of Real Estate licensee in the transaction.
+As to real estate commission splits with a party who is a licensee (buyer or seller) in a transaction in a federally-insured mortgage loan scenario, commission is not allowed under RESPA — unless the party actually does work required of a Bureau of Real Estate licensee in the transaction.

 • RESPA prohibits the acceptance or provision of any percentage, portion, or split of any fee or charge pertaining to a settlement service with the exception of services actually provided in a given residential real estate transaction of one to four units.
 (12 U.S.C.section 2607(b)).
+There can be no payment for unearned fees.

-If a real estate licensee received a real estate commission in a federally- insured residential loan of one to four units and did not actually do any services as a licensee in the transaction, under RESPA, the payment would be in violation of federal law.
+If a real estate licensee received a real estate commission in a federally-insured residential loan of one to four units and did not actually do any services as a licensee in the transaction, under RESPA, the payment would be in violation of federal law.

 There can be NO REFERRAL FEE to a non-licensee with California’s Bureau of Real Estate when a buyer’s loan for a residential property of one to four units is a federally-insured loan under RESPA.